lanserxt/CurrencyExchangeClient/README.md

 ### 4. Code Testability

 The codebase is structured with testability in mind.
 Unit tests are employed to verify the functionality of individual components, ensuring code reliability and facilitating future updates.

+**Developer comments:** added a few tests to show how easy it can be with current architecture

+### What can be improved?
+- Observed instead of ObservableObject
+- More tests

 ## Getting Started